By David Joel Miller

-Some technical, diagnoses and treatment questions come up from time to time.
-Questions about the process of therapy, starting, stopping and what does and does not stay confidential also come up.
+Some technical, diagnoses, and treatment questions come up from time to time.
+Questions about the process of therapy, starting, stopping, and what does and does not stay confidential also come up.
 Some of you leave those questions in the comments or use the contact me form.
-Students in my classes and those I supervise also bring up those kind of questions.
+Students in my classes and those I supervise also bring up those kinds of questions.
 Counselorssoapbox (Me) will try to answer those questions as much as possible.
 Keep those questions coming.

 Some cautions here.
 This is a good place to remind you that nothing you read on the internet or in self-help books, (even my books when they get published) is a substitute for seeing a professional.
 It is not possible for me to do therapy via email or blog.
 If you need help please consider this and other blogs as information only and seek help from a local therapist or counselor.
 In an emergency call your local crisis number.

 Thanks for reading this post or any others.
 If there is something you would like to ask, send the question on.
 Looking forward to making this the best year possible.